krishpranav/pranaOS-old/Base/usr/share/man/man1/FontEditor.md

 ## Description

-FontEditor is a font editing application for Serenity.
+FontEditor is a font editing application for pranaos.

 ## Examples